 First, Treasury issues zero-coupon bonds to a very few Government accounts.
 Because the purchase price is a small fraction of par value and the amounts are large, the holdings are recorded in Table 4-5 at par value less unamortized discount.
-The only two Government accounts that held zero-coupon bonds during the period of this table are the Nuclear Waste Disposal Fund in the Department of Energy and the Pension Benefit Guaranty Corporation (PBGC).
-The total unamortized discount on zero-coupon bonds was \$16.9 billion at the end of 2016.
+The only two Government accounts that have held zero-coupon bonds during the period of this table are the Nuclear Waste Disposal Fund in the Department of Energy and the Pension Benefit Guaranty Corporation (PBGC).
+PBGC disinvested its holdings of zero-coupon bonds during 2017.
+The unamortized discount on zero-coupon bonds held by the Nuclear Waste Disposal Fund was \$15.7 billion at the end of 2017.

 Second, Treasury subtracts the unrealized discount on other Government account series securities in calculating "net Federal securities held as investments of Government accounts."
 Unlike the discount recorded for zero-coupon bonds and debt held by the public, the unrealized discount is the discount at the time of issue and is not amortized over the term of the security.
 In Table 4-5 it is shown as a separate item at the end of the table and not distributed by account.
-The amount was \$9.8 billion at the end of 2016.
+The amount was \$10.3 billion at the end of 2017.